 Theresa Kulbaga studies autobiography and memoir, documentary film, and creative nonfiction writing.
 Her essays on contemporary women’s memoir and transnational feminism have appeared in Prose Studies, JAC, College English, and Western Subjects, among others.
-She is also the coauthor of recent articles about First Lady Michelle Obama, the neoliberal university, and community literacy.
+She is also the coauthor of recent articles about First Lady Michelle Obama, the neoliberal university, and queer feminist pedagogy.

 Casey Kuhajda is a doctoral student in English.
 His primary research interests lie in American studies and focus on intersections between ecocritical and transnational literary critiques and artifacts.
 His current work explores the importance of concepts of truth within the family space.

 Ricky DeSantis is a master's student in the philosophy department.
 He received his BA in philosophy with a minor in psychology from San Diego State University.
 His primary interests are in existentialism and phenomenology, though his recent work has focused on political community in both the ancient and modern contexts.